John-Salama/ai-text-detector/README.md

 ## Accuracy Notes

+- **Enhanced Accuracy**: Version 1.0.3+ includes significant improvements in detecting both AI and human text
+- **Improved Informal Text Detection**: Better recognition of casual, emotional, and conversational human writing
+- **Reduced False Positives**: Significantly fewer false positives on informal human content
+- **Modern AI Recognition**: Enhanced detection of contemporary AI writing patterns and phrases
+- **Adaptive Analysis**: Dynamic thresholding adjusts based on text characteristics for better accuracy
+- **Contextual Awareness**: Better understanding of different writing contexts and styles
-- This library uses heuristic analysis and pattern matching
+- This library uses advanced heuristic analysis and pattern matching techniques
-- It's designed to catch common AI writing patterns but may not detect all AI-generated content
 - Results should be used as a guide rather than definitive proof
-- Accuracy may vary depending on the AI model that generated the text
+- Accuracy continues to improve with each version as new AI patterns are identified
-- Human-written text with formal writing styles might sometimes trigger false positives
+- Human-written formal text may occasionally trigger detection, but this has been significantly reduced

 ## Contributing